Azure/azure-powershell/src/SpringCloud/docs/Az.SpringCloud.md

 Deploy the build file to an existing deployment.

 ### [Deploy-AzSpringCloudAppSourceFile](Deploy-AzSpringCloudAppSourceFile.md)
-upload the built file to spring cloud app.
+Upload the built file to spring cloud app.

 ### [Disable-AzSpringCloudTestEndpoint](Disable-AzSpringCloudTestEndpoint.md)
 Disable test endpoint functionality for a Service.